Windhexe: Description

 The Windhexe operates using heated pressurized air.
 The pressurized air is forced into a conical chamber where it forms a high speed vortex which tumbles material against the inside wall, pulverizing it into a fine powder while simultaneously dehydrating the finished product.

 Compressed air is injected at the top through nozzles.
 Small deflection plates then force that air to flow in a counterclockwise direction, creating a miniature tornado in the funnel-shaped can.
 Using just a fraction of the energy employed by conventional crushers and dryers, the Windhexe breaks solid material down to roughly micron size, increasing its surface area so that heated air can dehydrate the material quickly.
-The Windhexe operates without any moving parts and can quickly and loudly disintegrate and dehydrate materials ranging from shoes, rocks, sludge, concrete and industrial waste to glass, agricultural and animal waste.
+The Windhexe operates without any moving parts and can quickly and loudly disintegrate and dehydrate materials ranging from shoes, rocks, sludge, concrete, and industrial waste into glass, as well as agricultural and animal waste.

 Applications

 The patent application for the Windhexe mentions possible uses in pasteurization, desalinization of salt water, and kitchen appliances.

 The Windhexe has yet to be used on a large scale industrially but it has been used in a limited capacity in an array of applications.
 Windhexe is currently being used to process collagen powder from eggshells, creating a plentiful supply of the expensive protein that is used in cosmetics and medical procedures such as skin grafts.
 The Windhexe is also being used to dry lignite coal in Australia, a process by which impurities are removed from the coal pre-burn producing a cleaner burning fuel.